Application process steps

 It is also important to familiarise yourself with the application process of the funder to which you are submitting as early as possible.
 Different funders have different application processes and there may even be subtle differences for particular calls and competitions issued by the same funder.

 It is often the case that these processes need to be strictly adhered to and a failure to do so could result in your application not being considered for funding.

 The main research funders have online electronic submission systems that require registration; further details about these are provided on the electronic submission systems page.

-Most other funders require an application form to be submitted by email.
+Some other funders require an application form to be submitted by email.